Looking for a San Antonio Personal Injury Lawyer Near You?

 Some drivers get lucky, so not every negligent driver causes an accident.
 But, when the driver looking down at his phone fails to notice the car in front of him braking and rear-ends that car, his breach of the duty to drive safely and attentively is (at least in part) the cause of the accident.
 In that case, the distracted driver will typically be responsible for damages caused by the collision.

 Of course, motor vehicle accidents are just one example.
-Personal injury claims arise out of a wide variety of circumstances, ranging from tripping on poorly-maintained property to construction site accidents and dog bites.
+San Antonio personal injury claims arise out of a wide variety of circumstances, ranging from tripping on poorly-maintained property to construction site accidents and dog bites.

 Comparative Fault in Texas Personal Injury Cases